jfrack/CSCI-E15-P3/README.md

 profile, and a security image.

 ## Demo
-To be added...
+Demo link to added...

 ## Details for teaching team
 Added "Copy to Clipboard" feature leveraging ZeroClipboard package.
-Code in views\lorem.blade.php and public\js\copyClip.js.
+Code in views\lorem.blade.php and public\js\copy_clip.js.
+Site validates as HTML5.

 ## Outside code and credits
 ###Frameworks